Kamilcuk/nomad-tools/README.md

 + nomad-watch started --help
 Usage: nomad-watch started [OPTIONS] JOBID

-  Watch a Nomad job until the jobs main tasks are running or have been run.
-Main tasks are all tasks without lifetime or sidecar prestart tasks or poststart tasks.
+  Watch a Nomad job until the job is started.
+Job is started when it has no active deployments and no active evaluations and the number of allocations is equal to the number of groups multiplied by group count and all main tasks in each allocation are running.
+An active deployment is a deployment that has status equal to initializing, running, pending, blocked or paused.
+Main tasks are all tasks without lifetime property or sidecar prestart tasks or poststart tasks.

   Exit with the following status:
-      0    all tasks of the job have started running, 2    the job was stopped before any of the tasks could start.
+    0  when all tasks of the job have started running, 1  when python exception was thrown,
+    2  when process was interrupted,
+    3  when job was stopped or job deployment was reverted.

 Options:
   -h, --help  Show this message and exit.
-  --version
+  --version   Print program version then exit.

 ```